andrew-levy/swiftui-react-native/README.md

 ### Navigation Dependencies

-If you intend to use any of the navigation components, you will need to install these as well:
+If you intend on using any of the navigation components, you will need to install these as well:

 `yarn add react-native-reanimated react-native-gesture-handler react-native-screens react-native-safe-area-context @react-native-community/masked-view`